 In 2015 the Wahoo KICKR was the turbo trainer I opened my wallet for.
 Since then, I’ve been able to test most of the smart turbo trainers on the market.
-But over the last two years, competition Wahoo has faced have really upped their game.
-So in 2017, is the new Wahoo KICKR (Gen 2) enough of an update to compete against the latest smart trainers?
-Let’s find out in the latest Zwift Gear Test!
+But over the last few years, competition Wahoo has faced have really upped their game.
+We’ve a new Wahoo KICKR Review to see if they are still top dog

 The Wahoo KICKR has always been in the upper reaches of the turbo trainer pantheon, but over the FIVE years since the original KICKR was released at EuroBike in 2012, the KICKR has grown a little long in the tooth.
 Yes, there was an update in 2015, which amounted to the inclusion of an extension to the power socket, but since then the hardware has remained unchanged.

-For 2016, the Wahoo KICKR has received a much more comprehensive update.
-The stand out features in this update are:
+The latest model has received a much more comprehensive update.
+The stand out features the update in this Wahoo KICKR Review:

 - A new balanced handle

 - 15% reduction in volume

 I think it would be unreasonable to say that the update is a little, minor, as I’m certain that a lot of work has gone into the KICKR 2.
 But, comments like improved responsiveness are not the easiest thing to quantify, and so many of the changes feel like polishing work rather than major changes, or new features – handle notwithstanding!